usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide_Case Study Complete.md

 ### I. Overview & Objectives

-In this session, learners will analyze two data security options presented in **Milestone 3** of the Cynuria case study.
+In this session, learners will analyze two data security options presented in **Milestone 3** of the Nagivating Stakeholder and Decision-Making Challenges case study.
 Using SWOT analysis and high-level life cycle cost estimation, they will evaluate trade-offs and recommend a solution aligned with performance, risk, and agency needs.
 This session builds on earlier strategy decisions and strengthens learners' comfort evaluating technical constraints and affordability.

 **Learning Objectives:**
 * Use SWOT analysis to compare data security options